 An exam also includes listening with a stethoscope to the sounds that the heart and lungs make.
 Certain types of heart sounds, such as a heart murmur, point to some underlying causes of palpitations, such as mitral valve prolapse.
 Certain lung sounds point to some underlying causes of palpitations.
 For example, a bubbling sound may point to congestive heart failure.

 Other important tests include a noninvasive test called a pulse oximetry is generally performed.
 This involves clipping a painless device to the fingertip, which can measure the amount of oxygen in the blood.

 Depending on the suspected cause of palpitations, other tests can include additional blood tests, culture and sensitivity tests, pulmonary function test, and imaging tests, such as CT scan, nuclear scans, and MRI.

 A diagnosis of palpitations and its cause can easily be delayed or missed because palpitations may be mild or vague and for other reasons.
 For information on misdiagnosis, refer to misdiagnosis of palpitations.

 Treatment of palpitations involves diagnosing and treating the underlying disease, disorder or condition that is causing them.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of palpitations. ...more »

 The term "palpitations" loosely means any time a person can sense

 their own heartbeat, and believes it to be unusual or abnormal.

-Thus, palpitations may be used by ... more about Palpitations.
+Thus, palpitations may be used by patients to ... more about Palpitations.

 "Extra" heartbeats, also called palpitations, or premature